Hip prosthesis: What to do after surgery?

 Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

-When you have osteoarthritis or hip pain, it is possible that the doctor will offer us a hip prosthesis.
+When we suffer from osteoarthritis or hip pain, the doctor may suggest a hip prosthesis.

 What is a hip prosthesis?
 When is this operation indicated?
 How is recovery and rehabilitation going?
 Are there any risks?